Past Winners of our Photo Competitions – 2021

 Honourable Mentions.
 We could have picked ten but have narrowed it down to three.
 We loved the image of the Fox Moth by James O’Neill, the clarity and timing is extremely impressive and the upright composition adds to the power of the image.
 The Stand-off by Jonathan Rossborough is terrific.
 The Cuckoo’s “body language” is unmistakable and the Meadow Pippet holds back, a great capture of the engagement between the different birds.
 We loved Heron, Victoria Bay by Vivian Wynne Philips, it is a painterly image with wonderful subtle tones.
 The focus is perfect, highlighting the bird and the water while allowing the gentle tones of the watery environment to set the mood.”

-As we did not hold our photography competition last year, we are celebrating the winners and finalists from 2019.
+As we did not hold our photography competition in 2020, we are celebrating the winners and finalists from 2019.
 Scroll through the galleries below to see the shortlist and winners for the Amateur and Young Biodiversity Photographer of the Year competition 2019.

 Biodiversity Photographer of the Year 2019